NextronSystems/thor-manual/usage/flags.rst

 License Retrieval
 ----------------------------------------------------------------------
-      --asgard string           Hostname of the ASGARD server from which a license should be requested, e.g. asgard.my-company.internal
+      --management-center string           Hostname of the Management Center server from which a license should be requested, e.g. mgmt-center.my-company.internal
-      --asgard-token string     Use this token to authenticate with the License API of the asgard server.
-The token can be found in the 'Downloads' or 'Licensing' section in the ASGARD.
-This requires ASGARD 2.5+.
+      --management-center-token string     Use this token to authenticate with the License API of the Management Center server.
+The token can be found in the 'Downloads' or 'Licensing' section of the Management Center.
+This requires Management Center v2.5+.
       -q, --license-path string            Path containing the THOR license (default is application directory) (default ".")
       --portal-key string                  Get a license for this host from portal.nextron-systems.com using this API Key.

                                            This feature is only supported for host-based server / workstation contracts.
       --portal-contracts ints              Use these contracts for license generation.
 If no contract is specified, the portal selects a contract by itself.
 See --portal-key.
       --portal-nonewlic                    Only use an existing license from the portal.
 If none exists, exit.
 See --portal-key.

 Active Modules
 ----------------------------------------------------------------------